Firmware Compilation Guide

 Compilation Preparation & Suggestions

-- To maximize the chance of successful compilation, it is recommended to use
+- To maximize the success rate of compilation, it is recommended to use

 MobaXtermas your SSH client.
-User feedback suggests that some SSH tools may cause unknown compilation errors. - Important Configuration Item: In the compilation configuration interface, be sure to check the
+According to user feedback, some SSH tools may cause unknown compilation errors. - Important Configuration Item: In the compilation configuration interface, be sure to check the

 Startup Pin Configuration (GPIO pins to set at micro-controller startup)